SanderBeekhuis/workshop-git/labs/1_merge_and_rebase.md

 # Creating a merge conflict

+Note: We will be working on a new empty repo.
+You don't need to clone this repo.

 ## Initial state
 1. Set up a new repo with `git init`
 2. Make a file `main.py` and add a the lines below to it